All Episodes

 I mean, you got the libertarian candidate.

-I think you got a green workers' party candidate, some lady I never heard of before.
+I think you got a Green Workers' Party candidate, some lady I never heard of before.

-It's so stupid some of their positions, it's ridiculous.
+It's so stupid some of their positions.

-And the representatives of true libertarianism, I'll tell you who's one of the best representatives, and he was whining about me the other day, and somebody sent me a tape as our old buddy Neil Bortz.
+And the representatives of true libertarianism, I'll tell you who's one of the best representatives, and he was whining about me the other day, and somebody sent me a tape as our old buddy Neil Borts.

 You know, he says, Hannity won't let me fill in because I'm too controversial.